Saint Joseph's University: Men's basketball

 While Saint Joseph's fields 20 NCAA sports, the university's most popular sport is men's basketball.
 Saint Joseph's has a rich basketball tradition.
 Most home games are played at Hagan Arena on the school's campus, while some games are played at the Palestra on the University of Pennsylvania campus.

 Saint Joseph's major rival is Villanova University.
 The rivalry is known as the Holy War, although starting in 2013 both schools requested that the media refrain from using the term.
 The school also maintains rivalries with the other Philadelphia universities.

-Fans of the Hawks often chant "The Hawk Will Never Die!".
+Fans of the Hawks often chant "The Hawk Will Never Die!"
 Since the school's undefeated regular season, this chant has gained familiarity with the team's opponents.
-In 2003, Sports Illustrated listed that cheer among "The 100 Things You Gotta Do Before You Graduate (Whatever the Cost)", calling it "the most defiant cheer in college sports."
+In 2003, Sports Illustrated listed the cheer among "The 100 Things You Gotta Do Before You Graduate (Whatever the Cost)", calling it "the most defiant cheer in college sports."